How we communicate research is changing

 How we carry out and communicate research is changing beyond recognition.
-Much of this change is driven by the web through social media, blogging, video and other visual abstracts.
-The world is also changing from the impact of Covid-19 to political change and Fake News all of this has an incredible impact on research, whether you work in the arts and humanities or within pure science.
+Much of this change is driven by the web through social media, blogging, podcasting, video and other visual abstracts.
+The research world is also changing from the impact of Covid-19 to political change and Fake News, and all of this has an incredible impact on research, whether you work in the arts and humanities or within pure science.

 Thankfully there is a myriad of tools and technologies available to undertake, communicate and evaluate research and create attention and potential pathways to impact.
 The growing number of scholarly communication platforms can be very overwhelming for academics and professional support staff.
 Not everyone has time to learn how to use them, never mind understand their opportunities and threats.
 I can very much help with that.